Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Author Contributions

 Putting all together yields the desired ELBO:

-\section{Author contributions}
+\section{Author Contributions}

-\subsection{Contributions to the extended version}
+\subsection{Contributions to the Extended Version}

-\textbf{Sébastien Lachapelle} developed the idea, the theory and proofs behind mechanism sparsity regularization for disentanglement, wrote the crux of the paper, and developed the regularized VAE-based method and performed most of the experiments. \textbf{R\'emi Le Priol} provided valuable feedback on the clarity of the manuscript. \textbf{Simon Lacoste-Julien} helped with overall paper presentation, clarified the conceptual framework and the motivation and provided supervision.
+\textbf{Sébastien Lachapelle} developed the idea, the theory and proofs behind mechanism sparsity regularization for disentanglement, wrote the crux of the paper, developed the regularized VAE-based method, and performed most of the experiments. \textbf{R\'emi Le Priol} provided valuable feedback on the clarity of the manuscript. \textbf{Simon Lacoste-Julien} helped with the overall presentation of the paper, clarified the conceptual framework and the motivation, and provided supervision.

-\subsection{Contributions to the CLeaR version~\citep{lachapelle2022disentanglement}}
+\subsection{Contributions to the CLeaR Version~\citep{lachapelle2022disentanglement}}

-\textbf{Sébastien Lachapelle} developed the idea, the theory and proofs behind mechanism sparsity regularization for disentanglement, wrote the first draft of the paper, and designed and implemented the regularized VAE-based method. \textbf{Pau Rodr\'iguez L\'opez} ran all experiments appearing in the paper, produced associated figures and ran experiments with image data that are still work in progress. \textbf{Yash Sharma} contributed to the research process, the experimental design in particular, implemented and ran experiments on image data that did not make it in the final version, and contributed to the writing and the literature review. \textbf{Katie Everett} implemented and ran experiments on image data that did not make it in the final version and contributed to the writing and figures. \textbf{R\'emi Le Priol} reviewed the proofs of main theorems, simplified some arguments and the overall proof presentation and contributed to the writing and figures. \textbf{Alexandre Lacoste} produced image datasets that did not make it into the final version and provided supervision. \textbf{Simon Lacoste-Julien} helped with overall paper presentation, clarified the conceptual framework and the motivation and provided supervision.
+\textbf{Sébastien Lachapelle} developed the idea, the theory and proofs behind mechanism sparsity regularization for disentanglement, wrote the first draft of the paper, and designed and implemented the regularized VAE-based method. \textbf{Pau Rodr\'iguez L\'opez} ran all experiments appearing in the paper, produced associated figures, and ran experiments with image data that are still work in progress. \textbf{Yash Sharma} contributed to the research process, the experimental design in particular, implemented and ran experiments on image data that did not make it in the final version, and contributed to the writing and the literature review. \textbf{Katie Everett} implemented and ran experiments on image data that did not make it in the final version and contributed to the writing and figures. \textbf{R\'emi Le Priol} reviewed the proofs of main theorems, simplified some arguments and the general presentation of the proof, and contributed to the writing and figures. \textbf{Alexandre Lacoste} produced image datasets that did not make it into the final version and provided supervision. \textbf{Simon Lacoste-Julien} helped with the overall presentation of the paper, clarified the conceptual framework and the motivation, and provided supervision.